priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Programming-Languages/Python/PYTHON_DATA_STRUCTURES_INTERVIEW_QUESTIONS.md

 ### Q10: Design a data structure for a real-time analytics system that tracks user events.

 **Answer:**
+Combine deque for time-windowed events, defaultdict for user sessions, Counter for aggregations, and threading locks for concurrency.
+This provides O(1) event insertion, efficient cleanup of old data, and fast analytics queries for real-time systems.

+**Code Example:**
 ```python
 from collections import defaultdict, deque, Counter
 import time